ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 Ansible and Python 3
 ********************

-The ``ansible-base`` code runs on both Python 2 and Python 3 because we want Ansible to be able to manage a wide variety of machines.
-Contributors to ansible-base and to Ansible Collections should be aware of the tips in this document so that they can write code that will run on the same versions of Python as the rest of Ansible.
+The ``ansible-core`` code runs on both Python 2 and Python 3 because we want Ansible to be able to manage a wide variety of machines.
+Contributors to ansible-core and to Ansible Collections should be aware of the tips in this document so that they can write code that will run on the same versions of Python as the rest of Ansible.

 .. contents::
    :local: